What Triggers Chocolate Cravings? Here’s the Surprising Truth

 Easy.
 Your belly would be stuffed.
 But your brain would know better.

-In order to feel truly satisfied, your body and brain need a variety of vitamins, proteins, fibers, and minerals.
+Your body and brain need a variety of vitamins, proteins, fibers, and minerals to feel truly satisfied.

 If you just eat chocolate, you’ll miss out on these other elements.

-You’ll still have cravings for more food even though your belly is stuffed.
+You’ll still crave more food even though your belly is stuffed.

 4 – Celebration